tdongsi/SqlTests/octopress/source/_posts/2016_05_Graph/2016-05-01-graph-algorithms.markdown

     return discovered
 ```

-The book version (shown below) is using tail-recusion which may not pass for interviews.
+The book version (shown below) is using recusion (still practical since it's tail-recursion) but some interviewers may not like it.

 ``` python Book version
 def DFS(g:Graph, u:Vertex, discovered):